 Firm pays back £800,000 furlough cash

-Student accommodation and build to rent specialist Watkin Jones said a provision of £21m to cover the costs of covid-19 and cladding remedial work helped send full-year pre-tax profit down by nearly half .
+Student accommodation and build to rent specialist Watkin Jones has warned it is having to make a provision of £21m to cover the costs of covid-19 and cladding remedial work.

-The firm said it had forked out nearly £6m because of disruption caused by the pandemic while cladding replacement costs had hit £14.8m.
+In a trading update for year ending 30 September, the firm said it had forked out £6m because of disruption caused by the pandemic while cladding replacement costs were set to hit £15m.

 It said a strong second half meant it was able to pay back the £800,000 it received from the government’s furlough initiative.

 The firm said it had completed seven schemes in the second half and had sold two student accommodation schemes to Brookfield-owned accommodation specialist Student Roost for £48m.

 Watkin Jones said it would announce a date for publication of its final results in due course.

 In September, Watkin Jones won planning permission for a 216-home residential scheme in Hove called Hove Gardens (pictured).